This is HUGE.

 And YouTube just took "loudness" out of the equation.

-It’s now irrelevant how high the mastering levels of your music are – as I’ve shown before, on iTunes Radio, on Spotify and now on YouTube, we have no control about how loud people hear it – just as it’s always been on FM radio.
+It's now irrelevant how high the mastering levels of your music are - as I've shown before, on Spotify, Pandora and now on YouTube, we have no control about how loud people hear it - just as it's always been on FM radio.

 In fact, heavily crushed, distorted "loudness war casualties" will often sound worse than more dynamic releases.

 And if you ever wanted proof that the extra dynamics in "Uptown Funk" are a crucial part of it's success, press Play above and see which song it is that gets your head nodding and foot tapping first…

 When music is loudness normalised, "loudness war" mixing and mastering sounds worse - and music with balanced dynamics sounds better.

 This is the final nail in the coffin.
 The loudness war really is over - the only remaining question is, how long will it take for people take to notice, and start releasing music with great dynamics again ?

 But we still haven't heard the whole story, yet.